-I would like to congratulate my client Marcy’s Tennis Academy, LLC, of Shelton, CT for obtaining a registered trademark for their mark “MTA Serving Up Fun”.
+I would like to congratulate my client Gloria Hernandez of East Haven, CT for obtaining a registered trademark on “Polopalo”.
+Sold under the Polopalo brand are: Chocolate covered fruit; Gelato; Ice cream; Shaved ice confections; and Sorbet.
 The mark can be seen here.

 I would like to congratulate my client Whitman Controls Corporation of Bristol, CT for recently obtaining a registered trademark on a stylized WC for their products.
 The trademark can be seen here.
 Whitman Controls Corporation is a switch manufacturer selling pressure switches; vacuum pressure switches; differential switches; temperature switches; level switches; and other goods.
 Whitman Controls Corporation can be reached here.

 The USPTO’s Inventor Info Chat webinar series continues on Feb.
 15 from 11 a.m. to noon ET when they will provide a presentation on claim drafting.

 - Gain awareness of the questions to answer before claiming your invention;